-- 19.2.
-The requirement to declare relevant convictions as outlined above applies to all applicants and students at the University, except those studying Medicine. - 19.3.
-Students studying Medicine at the University of St Andrews are required to disclose criminal convictions in accordance with the regulations set on the Disclosure Scotland website.
-Please see 14.1. above. - 20.
-Pre-payment requirements stated within the offer letter
+- 17.2.
+This policy applies to all students at the University of St Andrews, except those studying Medicine.

+Students studying Medicine at the University of St Andrews are required to disclose criminal convictions in accordance with the regulations set out on the Disclosure Scotland website.
+Please see 12 above. - 17.3.
+This policy covers relevant, unspent criminal convictions received by offer-holders and students in any country. - 18.
+Pre-payment requirements stated within the offer letter - 18.1.
-- 20.1.
 The offer letter will clearly state if an applicant is required to make a pre-payment to accept and secure an offer of a place and provide a deadline.
-The pre-payment will be deducted from the total amount of tuition fees. - 20.2.
-For applicants who require a Tier 4 (General) student visa to study in the UK, the total amount paid including any pre-payment made, will be displayed on the Confirmation of Acceptance for Studies (CAS) when received prior to the issuance of the CAS. - 20.3.
-If a pre-payment remains unpaid beyond the deadline, this will be taken as an indication that the applicant no longer wishes to take up their offer of a place at the University and the offer of a place will be declined by default.

-21. Requests for changes to courses after an application is submitted
+The pre-payment will be deducted from the total amount of tuition fees. - 18.2.
+For applicants who require a Tier 4 (General) student visa to study in the UK, the total amount paid, including any pre-payment made, will be displayed on the Confirmation of Acceptance for Studies (CAS) provided this information is received by us prior to the CAS being issued. - 18.3.
+If a pre-payment remains unpaid beyond the deadline, this will be taken as an indication that the applicant no longer wishes to take up their offer of a place at the University and the offer of a place will be rescinded. - 19.
+Requests for changes to courses after an application is submitted - 19.1.

-21.1.
 Undergraduate requests for changes to courses